ava-labs/avalanche-docs/docs/subnets/how-to-import-public.md

 avalanche subnet import public
 ```

-The tool will prompt for the network from which to import.
+The tool prompts for the network from which to import.
-The invariant assumption here is that the network is a public network
+The invariant assumption here is that the network is a public network,
+either the Fuji testnet or Mainnet.
-(in other words, importing from a local network is not supported).
+In other words, importing from a local network isn't supported.

 ```shell
 Use the arrow keys to navigate: ↓ ↑ → ←